phR0ze/specter/libmeta/README.md

 #### TIFF Structure
 TIFF files are organized into three sections: the Image File Header (IFH), the Image File Directory (IFD) and the bitmap data.
 Only the IFH and IFD are required.
 TIFF files can contain multiple images.
 There is no limit on the number if IFDs in a TIFF.
+TIFF IFD and bitmap data can be arranged how ever the implementer sees fit as long as the correct offsets are in place to locate the data.

+Note: TIFF IFDs are not part of the TIFF header.

 #### TIFF header
 First 8 bytes make up the header